 Preceded by: Halloween (1978) & Followed by: Halloween Kills

 The excessive nature of the sequel is much worse than before.
 Making it the goriest film in the franchise.
-Michael Myers is actually shown eating a dog.
-The plot also contains many stupid moments.
+With nudity that’s too close to the violence.
+Michael Myers is also shown eating a dog.
+The plot contains many stupid moments.
 The ghost of Michael’s mom and his younger self appear with a white horse shot to look like one of Zombie’s music videos.
 There’s also an out of nowhere cameo from Weird Al Yankovic!
 Probably the worst offender happens only in the director’s cut.
 Halloween II (2009) is such a slap in the face to the legacy of this character.
 I know for a fact I wouldn’t have seen either of these dreadful remakes if I wasn’t such a dedicated franchise watcher.

 Remake of: Halloween II (1981) & Preceded by: Halloween (2007)

 Halloween (2007) is the movie we all knew was coming, but nobody wanted.
 All the long running horror franchises would force a continuation just by remaking it.
 Heavy Metal singer turned horror movie director Rob Zombie decided Halloween needed remaking.
 The only difference is that the movie is more of a prequel/remake.
 Michael Myers childhood is explored for a large majority of the film’s runtime.
-Which isn’t entirely a bad idea, until you see how Zombie does it.
+How he became a killer, why he wears a mask, and why he doesn’t talk?
+Which isn’t entirely a bad idea, until you see how the hard R Rob Zombie does it.